How much pension do I need to retire at 55?

 Considering options like annuities can provide guaranteed income, ensuring financial stability throughout retirement.

 The ultimate aim for retirees is to maintain their lifestyle in retirement.
 To answer the original question, we will use the value of £30,600 per year for a couple living moderately.
 We assume they live to age 90.
 This is 35 years so that it would total £1,071,000.
 Of course, this is shared between two people.
 It shows how much is needed to sustain a reasonable lifestyle in retirement.
 How do I ensure I don’t run out of money when I retire?
 This is a complicated one.
 It isn’t easy to work out unless you have the best software.
-Our pension advice software measures how successful your retirement planning will be.
+Our software measures how successful your retirement planning will be.
 It gives us a success score out of 100.
 The higher the number, the more likely you are to succeed.

 Retirement Costs and Expenses